 How Jim Helps Clients

 It would be difficult to find another attorney with the same depth and breadth of Intellectual Property (IP) experience as Jim LaBarre.
-He has nearly 40 years in IP law, and before that he worked in the U.S. Patent & Trademark Office.
+He has over 40 years in IP law, and before that he worked in the U.S. Patent & Trademark Office.

 Today, Jim focuses his practice on the procurement, evaluation and management of IP portfolios.
 He helps clients develop IP strategies, prepares and prosecutes patents, renders validity and infringement opinions and handles licensing agreements.